vfarcic/devops26/manuscript/02-intro.md

 We're almost done.
 Only one question is pending. `Select the organization where you want to create the environment repository?` Choose one from the list.

 The process will create two GitHub repositories; `environment-jx-rocks-staging` and `environment-jx-rocks-production`.
 Those repositories will hold the definitions of those environments.
-When, for example, you decide to promote a release to production, your pipelines will not install anything directly.
+For example, when you decide to promote a release to production, your pipelines will not install anything directly.
 Instead, they will push a change to `environment-jx-rocks-production` which, in turn, will trigger another job that will comply with the updated definition of the environment.

 That's GitOps.

 Nothing is done without recording a change in Git.
 Of course, for that process to work, we need new jobs in Jenkins, so the process created two jobs that correspond to those repositories.
 We'll discuss the environments in greater detail later.

-Finally, the `kubectl` context was changed to point to the `jx` Namespace, instead of the `default`.
+Finally, the `kubectl` context was changed to point to the `jx` Namespace, instead of `default`.

 Now you're ready to use Jenkins X.